kchapelier/procedural-generation/README.md

 Jason Grinblat discusses how the history of the world is generated, how it is told to the player and how it is integrated in the gameplay.

+### <a href="https://www.youtube.com/watch?v=Z6lHExfem6U">[Roguelike Celebration 2018] Machine Learning and Level Generation</a>

+Ben Berman discusses advances, as well as his own investigation, in the use of Machine Learning and related algorithms in procedural content generation.

+### <a href="https://www.youtube.com/watch?v=Uo9-IcHhq_w">[Roguelike Celebration 2018] Procedural level design in Brogue and beyond</a>

+Brian Walker explains how the level generation in Brogue works.
+From how the rooms are placed to how the "puzzles" are added to bring life to the dungeon.
+Also discussed are his experiment in making a 2d platformer relying on PCG for its level.

 ## Books / Ebooks